anas599/anas599/README.md

 Software Engineer
 --------------------------

-I've been learning to code for the past few years after switching from IT Support Engineer for a couple of years but I have really found my passion in coding and developing and started learning JavaScript, React, HTML/CSS , Python and Ruby
+I've been learning to code for the past few years after switching from IT Support Engineer for a couple of years but I have really found my passion in coding and developing and gained experience JavaScript, React, HTML/CSS , Python and Ruby
+I'm a certified AWS cloud practitioner with extensive knowledge in MySQL, Postgres SQL, and Dynamo DB.
+I can help you optimize your AWS environment for maximum performance and efficiency.

 * 🌍  I'm based in Amman, Jordan
 * ✉️  You can contact me at [anas599@yahoo.com](mailto:anas599@yahoo.com)